ideos/gloe/README.md

 ***

-# Your Code like a Flow
+# Your Code as a Flow

 Gloe (pronounced /ɡloʊ/, like "glow") is a general-purpose library designed to guide developers in expressing their code as a **flow**.